Infection control guidance for the social care sector

 Information for family carers and informal carers

-The COVID-19 supplement to the infection prevention and control resource for adult social care includes current guidance on vaccination, personal protective equipment (PPE), and testing aimed at professional care staff but sections will be of interest to family carers.
+The COVID-19 supplement to the infection prevention and control resource for adult social care includes current guidance on infection control, which may be of interest to family carers.

 Here is a selection of guidance and advice for family carers: